Finland: Swedish era

 The 12th and 13th centuries were a violent time in the northern Baltic Sea.
-The Livonian Crusade was ongoing and the Finnish tribes such as the Tavastians and Karelians were in frequent conflicts with Novgorod and with each other.
-Also, during the 12th and 13th centuries several crusades from the Catholic realms of the Baltic Sea area were made against the Finnish tribes.
-Danes waged at least three crusades to Finland, in 1187 or slightly earlier, in 1191 and in 1202, and Swedes, possibly the so-called second Crusade to Finland, in 1249 against Tavastians and the third Crusade to Finland in 1293 against the Karelians.
-The so-called first Crusade to Finland, possibly in 1155, most likely never occurred.
+The Livonian Crusade was ongoing, and the Finnish tribes, such as the Tavastians and Karelians, were in frequent conflicts with Novgorod and with each other.
+Also, during the 12th and 13th centuries, several crusades from the Catholic realms of the Baltic Sea area were made against the Finnish tribes.
+Danes waged at least three crusades to Finland, in 1187 or slightly earlier, in 1191 and in 1202, and the Swedes waged the Second Swedish Crusade to Finland in 1249 against the Tavastians, and the Third Swedish Crusade to Finland in 1293 against the Karelians.
+The so-called First Swedish Crusade to Finland, possibly in 1155, likely never occurred.

 As a result of the Crusades, mostly with the Second Swedish Crusade led by Birger Jarl, and the colonization of some Finnish coastal areas with Christian Swedes during the Middle Ages, Finland gradually became part of the kingdom of Sweden and the sphere of influence of the Catholic Church.
 Under Sweden, Finland was annexed as part of the cultural order of Western Europe.
 The Swedes built fortresses in Häme and Turku, while a Swedish royal council was instituted, an administrative structure and fiscal apparatus was created, and law codes were codified during the reigns of Magnus Ladulås (1275–1290) and Magnus Eriksson (1319–1364).
 As a result, the Finnish lands were firmly integrated into the Swedish realm.